eschabell/summit-choose-own-adventure-brms/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v1.1 - JBoss BRMS 6.1 and lab instructions to build the JBoss Cool Store in half to whole day workshop.
+- v1.1 - JBoss BRMS 6.1 and half to whole day workshop to build the JBoss Cool Store.

 - v1.0 - JBoss BRMS 6.1 and lab instructions to build the JBoss Cool Store.